DiaDia9889/auto-cheat-renpy/README.md

 1. Runs `unrpa --list` to check archive contents
 2. Extracts `.rpa` archives to temporary directory
 3. Copies only `.rpy` and `.rpyc` files to `game/`
+4. Skips files that already exist
-4. Cleans up temporary directory
+5. Cleans up temporary directory

 ### RPYC Decompilation

 For each `.rpyc` file:
+1. Checks if corresponding `.rpy` file already exists (skips if found)
-1. Uses `unrpyc` to decompile to `.rpy` format
+2. Uses `unrpyc` to decompile to `.rpy` format
-2. Places `.rpy` file next to `.rpyc`
+3. Places `.rpy` file next to `.rpyc`
-3. Scans decompiled `.rpy` for variable discovery
+4. Scans decompiled `.rpy` for variable discovery

 ### Auto-Discovery